Linus-Mussmaecher/rucola/README.md

    - `Relevant`: When you have no filter set, the global stats are shown.
      Otherwise, local stats are shown.
      This setting therefore avoids showing duplicating stats at all times.
- - `default_extension` is the extension appended to notes created by rucola, `.md` by default.
- - `file_types` lists all types of files to be indexed by rucola when opening a folder.
-   Per default, this is set to `["markdown"]`, tracking files with the extions `.md`, `.markdown`, ...
-   A full list of available file types can be found [here](https://docs.rs/ignore/latest/src/ignore/default_types.rs.html).
-   It is currently not possible to define your own file types.
+ - `continous_filter` is set to `true` by default, but can be set to `false` to cause your select view to only filter upon pressing enter and not while typing.
  - `editor` configures the command to edit your notes.
    This can be a terminal application or an external application.
  - `viewer` configures the command for your HTML viewing application (I use `google-chrome-stable`).
 If unconfigured, tries to use your systems default application for HTML files.
+The following configuration options manage the HTML files created by rucola:
+ - `continuous_html` is set to `true` by default, causing all your notes to be converted to HTML files on program start and for those HTMLs to be continuously kept up-to-date in case of file changes.
+   Set to `false` to create HTMLs only on demand, which may cause links in them to be un-followable.
- - `mathjax` is set to `true` by default, but can be set to `false` to never prepend a MathJax preamble.
+ - `mathjax` is set to `true` by default, but can be set to `false` to never prepend a MathJax preamble to HTML files.
+While set to `true`, the preamble is only appended if math blocks (delimited by `$...$` and `$$...$$` are detected).
  - `math_replacments` is a vector of pairs of strings.
    In math mode, every appearance of the first string will be replaced by the second one.
    The default replaces `field` with `mathbb` and `lieagl` with `mathfrak` as an example for the TOML syntax and the general idea of using semantically valuable string replacements to make your LaTeX code clearer.